Theater of Illusion

 Theater of Illusion is the fourteenth album by musical duo Nox Arcana's.
 Its theme is that of an old theater haunted by a masked magician.
 The album is a popular source of music for professional illusionists.

+Generally, the music is described as intricate with a dark sense of mystery.
+A few tracks have female choirs amidst dramatic arrangements, another is described as energetic and powerful with Eastern elements.